BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation Applications: Tool description and Modeling pipeline

 \subsubsection{CT-based mask}

-When a CT scan is available, the mask can be refined to include voxel-level information of the skull bone.
-The T1w scan is corrected for bias\cite{tustisonN4ITKNickN32010} and upscaled to match the CT scan resolution, then co-registered to T1w space using elastix software v5.0.1\cite{kleinElastixToolboxIntensityBased2010}.
-A user-defined threshold (default to 300 HU) is applied and a refined mask of skull bone is obtained by producing a Gaussian-filtered isosurface, voxelized, and median-filtered at a higher resolution (0.75 PPW).
+When a CT scan is available, the label masks are refined to include voxel-level information of the skull bone.
+The T1w scan is corrected for bias\cite{tustisonN4ITKNickN32010} and upscaled to match the CT scan resolution, then co-registered to T1w space using the elastix software v5.0.1\cite{kleinElastixToolboxIntensityBased2010} (included in BabelBrain).
+A user-defined threshold (default to 300 HU) is applied, and a refined mask of skull bone is obtained by producing a Gaussian-filtered isosurface, voxelized, and median-filtered at a higher resolution (0.75 PPW).
 CT values in the masked region are quantified at discrete values with 12 bits of resolution.
 The mapping from HU to density, speed of sound, and attenuation is detailed in the numerical study presented in section \ref{mappingsection}.